justinjiajia/bigdata_lab/DAG_of_a_spark_job.md

 Sepcification of this Spark application is as follows:

-- 1 data block with 3 replicas placed on HDFS.
+- 1 data block with 3 replicas
 - 8 executors